Homemade Pasta Chips

 7. Step 7:

-Pour the pasta onto a plate and serve with your favorite sauces.
+Tip the pasta chips onto a plate and serve with your favorite dipping sauces.

 Caloric content of the products possible in the composition of the dish